velartrill/velartrill.github.io/orig/spirals/sparrowhawk/shopping.md

 "Tell me, now I have your money, what's to keep me from dumping your ass out the nearest airlock?"

 "That's what we all love about you, Sparrow; your impeccable sense of humor."
-Ferret waves and slips out into the causeway.
+Ferret waves jauntily.
+"Honor and grace!"
+With that, he slips out into the causeway.

 "Who was that?" asks Wren, emerging from the changing room.

-"An asshole with a lot of money.
-But some of it's mine now.
-How's the sweater?"
+"A grease stain shaped like a man.
+We do business sometimes.
+How's the bodywarmer?"

 "It's -- I don't know, it's comfortable, but it's a little snug?"

 "It's got to be.
 Baggy clothes don't work well when you got no gravity to hold them down, and they're a risk around machinery.
-Now let's find you a few pairs of pants."
+Now let's find you a few pairs of tights."

 "Actually I was hoping -- could I get some skirts instead?"